GilOliveira/schemadotorg/modules/schemadotorg_devel/README.md

 Configuration
 -------------

-- Go to /admin/config/search/schemadotorg/settings/deve
+- Go to /admin/config/search/schemadotorg/settings/devel
-- Enter Schema.org property values to be used when generating content using the Devel generate module.
+- Enter Schema.org property values to be used when generating content using the Devel Generate module.